 The biggest cities and towns in Fjord Norway have busy cultural calendars all winter.
 The Art Nouveau town Ålesund, for example, is known for its distinctive architecture, and its proud history and traditions.
 The energy city Stavanger is recognised as one of Europe’s biggest street art destinations.
 The towns are full of museums and historical sites that feature art of international standard and provide an account of what life is like in the rural communities in Fjord Norway.
 These places are generally open all year.
 The fjord towns also host concerts every week featuring everything from local musicians to international names.
 Concerts, musicals and shows are held throughout the winter.
+See our events calendar.

 The fjords are easy to get to

 They may seem pretty remote but the fantastic experiences that await on the fjords are actually much closer than you might think.
 There are direct flights from big cities like Copenhagen, Amsterdam, London, Frankfurt and Paris to the fjord cities Stavanger, Bergen and Ålesund, and the magical fjords are just a short train, bus or car ride from there.